-When attaching the appliance door, ensure that both hinges are inserted straight into the opening (figure ).

-Place both hinges at the bottom on the outer panel and use this as a guide.
+4. When fitting the appliance door, ensure that both hinges are inserted straight into the opening (fig. 4).
+Place both hinges at the bottom on the panel and use this as a guide.

 Ensure that the hinges are inserted into the correct opening.
 You must be able to insert them easily and without resistance.
 If you can feel any resistance, check that the hinges are inserted into the correct opening.